sjmiller609/orbit-ui/README.md

+# Orbit-UI for Astronomer

-# Overview
+## Overview

-Open-source UI for Astronomer's managed Apache Airflow platform.
-For Enterprise Edition - a production-ready Airflow stack deployable to any Kubernetes cluster.
-For Cloud Edition (coming soon) - a fully managed service hosted on our infrastructure.

-Some notable features:

-* Deploy Airflow instances in one click.
-* Monitor deployments easily with server logs, worker queues, and more.
-* Manage user roles and deployment access, with a history of audit logs for all activities (coming soon).
+React UI for Astronomer, a managed service to run Apache Airflow on Kubernetes.

 # Run Locally